Nathan-Ribeiro-de-Souza/product-management-api/README.md

 ### Repositories

-Handles database access and SQL queries.
+Handles PostgreSQL database access and SQL queries.

 ### Database

-Creates and manages the SQLite database and the products table.
+Creates a connection pool between the Node.js application and PostgreSQL using the `pg` package.

+Database connection settings are provided through environment variables.

 ## API Endpoints